The Tree

 It was a crisp, south Florida, Saturday morning, a perfect day to ride my bicycle.
 I grabbed my camera and took off.
 The ride to the ocean was spectacular.
 The clear, blue sky, every blade of grass, every stone, every leaf and ocean wave cried out, “Praise the Lord, let all creation, praise the Lord!”

-I snapped several pictures at the inlet; amazed at God’s handiwork.
-Even though I’ve been there dozens of times, this day was particularly dazzling.
+I snapped several pictures at the inlet; amazed at God's handiwork.
+Even though I've been there dozens of times before, this day was particularly dazzling.

-It occurred to me that this is a picture of being in the world, but not of the world, (from a prayer offered by Jesus for his followers from John 17).
-Christians—the lush, green, life-holding-children-of-God, are among people who are dead in their sins.
+It occurred to me that this is a picture of the dilemma faced by Christians, who are, as Jesus reminds us in today's Scripture, in the world, but not of the world.
+Christians—the lush, green, life-holding children of God—live among people who are dead in their sins.
 They may be stunningly beautiful—outwardly and inwardly—but spiritually dead nonetheless.

-Children of the Living God—in the midst of the dead— are to hold out the Word of life.
-The dead ones need The Tree that gives life, whose branches were bare until our Savior, Jesus, was nailed to it.
-Jesus’ death and resurrection brings life.
-Apart from him, there is no hope of eternal life with God.
+Children of God—living in the midst of the dead—are to hold out the Word of life and point them to The Tree that gives life, whose branches were bare until our Savior, Jesus, was nailed to it.
+Today, put your trust in Jesus.
+His death and resurrection gives us the assurance of eternal life with God.

 Copyright 2011 S.A.
 Keith - SundaySchoolNetwork.com